Officer Support System (OSS)

 Opportunity

-The OSS aims to identify patterns of officer behavior predictive of a future challenge, find officers currently displaying those behaviors, and intervene to provide support.
+The OSS aims to identify patterns of officer behavior predictive of future misconduct, find officers currently displaying those behaviors, and intervene to provide support.
+The project, which has been underway since 2016, offers an opportunity for Chicago to develop one of the country’s first data-driven early intervention systems.

 Project overview